Remote Aboriginal Teacher Education (RATE) Pilot Program

 - school support and structures in place.

-Learnings from implementation of the 2021 pilot, and continued consultation with stakeholders, will inform a long-term sustainable program that meets the needs of communities into the future.
+Learnings from implementation of the 2021 RATE pilot, and continued consultation with stakeholders, will inform stage 2 of the pilot.
+This will contribute to the evidence-base for refining a long-term sustainable model that meets the needs of communities into the future.

 Alternative support for Aboriginal educators is also available through the following programs: